Broken Bones

 Signs & Symptoms

-- Pain at the site of the injury.
+- Pain at the site of the injury, tender to the touch.

 - Loss of power – unable to hold, lift or support their own weight.